Nurse Anesthetist Jobs in USA with Visa Sponsorship

 Do CRNAs qualify for H-1B visa sponsorship?

-Yes, nurse anesthetists qualify for H-1B sponsorship as a specialty healthcare occupation.
+Yes, nurse anesthetists qualify for H-1B visa sponsorship as a specialty healthcare occupation.
 The role requires a master's degree in nurse anesthesia and CRNA certification, meeting the specialty occupation criteria.
 Healthcare employers regularly sponsor CRNAs, particularly in competitive markets with staffing shortages.

 What degree do I need for visa sponsorship as a nurse anesthetist?